Huimin0114/Sensor-Measurement/DHT-11 NewFolder/README.md

 * Test plans :

 Purpose:To assess the DHT-11 sensor's measurement  range for both temperature and humidity under controlled conditions.
+Reference Standard：

-Reference Standard：Temperature Range	 0°C to 50°C Humidity Range	20% to 80%
+Temperature Range	 0°C to 50°C

+Humidity Range	20% to 80%